 I’ve been doing jump rope shows for a living since I moved to Tulsa (2002).
 It’s been amazing to see how God has used this gift to reach people around the world.
 I got married in 2007 and immediately went on a 3 year intense school tour (about 350 schools per year) where I would go in and encourage students to become a champion in life by working hard and studying.
 Obviously I am not allowed to minister directly in schools, but God has still used this to encourage students around the country.
 I have performed at numerous Upward events as well as regular weekend services for lots of churches, big (Church on the Move, Prestonwood Baptist in Plano, Christ Fellowship in Palm Beach Gardens and Lakewood Church in Houston) and small (attendance of under 50).
 I love the opportunities that God has given me and I look forward to what he’s going to do in the years to come.

-Over the past couple of years I’ve started breaking Guinness World Records.
+I started breaking Guinness World Records in 2013.
 I decided to give myself some challenges and it turns out I’m pretty good at breaking records!
+I’ve broken 12 officially and a few more unofficially.
 I’ve still got a few more that I’m currently training toward, but I’ve been quite happy with what I’ve been able to accomplish.
 For more information check out the page I have dedicated toward my records.

 Quick random info: I got married 01-05-07 to Alicia.
 My dog was a Giant Schnoodle named Wookiee (unfortunately, she just passed away from an unfortunate accident at the age of 7 and we’re still quite bummed about that).
-However, we have a puppy of the same breed named Dreki (Icelandic for Dragon) that is quite the handful now to take our minds off of it.
 I love smoothies and bread (good thing I jump rope for a living so I can stay thin).
-I started building a 1932 Ford Delivery Sedan a few years ago to become the new ‘rope mobile’.
-It beats the tar out of my 20 year old Jeep that’s falling apart.
-I’m aiming to have it completed whenever I’m home long enough to actually work on it.
-That’s about it.
+My wife and I sold our house in 2016 and bought a truck, camper and trailer.
+We live on the road full time and I just hop on a plane wherever we happen to be to make it wherever I need to go.